Australia reaches cumulative 29.7 GW of PV installs, IEA report shows stability despite slight contraction in 2022

 Credit: Western Power

-Australia has been known as a power champion, with high solar penetration and a reputation for innovation in the industry.
-However, the () has noted a slight contraction in installations in Australia in 2022, dropping from 5 GW to an estimated 4 GW.
+has been known as a power champion, with high solar penetration and a reputation for innovation in the industry.
+However, the International Energy Agency () has noted a slight contraction in installations in Australia in 2022, dropping from 5 GW to an estimated 4 GW.
 The IEA has attributed the contraction to supply chain issues and investment lags, but remains optimistic about the future of the Australian solar market.

 According to the IEA's Photovoltaic Power Systems Programme (PVPS) Annual Report 2022, Australia has a cumulative installed capacity of 29.7 GW of PV and at least 3.36 million systems.
 The country is ranked 9th for annual installation capacity with 3.9 GW and 6th overall for cumulative capacity.
 Additionally, Australia ranks No.1 in the world for installed solar per capita with 1,166 watts per person.